arantebw/portfolio/README.md

 ## freeCodeCamp Projects

-These are the projects I created using the [freeCodeCamp.org](#) online learning platform.
+These are the projects I created using the [freeCodeCamp](https://www.freecodecamp.org/) online learning platform for software development.

 ### Responsive Web Design